Skip to content

 10-15s Green crews — slow to classify, hesitant to act.
 HARM gets extended guidance time.

-Cockpit feel: You fire a HARM and the RWR spike persists for a realistic 8-12 seconds before the SAM reacts.
-Enough time that a well-timed shot from close range can arrive before the crew goes dark.
+Cockpit feel: You fire a HARM and the RWR spike persists for 6-9 seconds before the SAM reacts.
+A well-timed shot from close range can arrive before the crew goes dark.
 From standoff ranges, the crew has more time to react.

 harmCooldownMin / harmCooldownMax